AumPatel2208/Asteroids_OpenGL/README.md

 - change alien sprite
 - add instructions on the start screen

-## things to write about
-- starts of slow with 1 asteroid and one enemy, a chance for the player to get a good understanding of the AI behaviour
-- Alien can collide with asteroids and destroy them, the player can use this to their advantage
-- the alien spaceship speed keeps accelerating if the player keeps on one specific side of them, this forces the player to keep moving, otherwise the enemy starts moving too fast.
-  - *or the player could use this to their advantage, to destroy the asteroids using the enemy ship.*
-  - to balance this out, I have made it so the alien ship does not collide with the player
-- The bullet from the enemy fires every 2.5 seconds, to give enough time for the player to move
-- Power-ups do not vanish after a level is completed, so they can strategically time their power pickups
 -

 - Explain why I didn't make the Alien ship avoid bullets